SecurityPhoton/scanner/readme.md

 2. Build and run the Docker containers:
     ```bash
+    docker build -t network-scanner .
     docker run -p 80:80 -p 8000:8000 -d --name NETSCAN network-scanner
     ```
+    or use ready image ghcr.io/securityphoton/nmap-gui:
+    ```bash
+    docker run -p 80:80 -p 8000:8000 -d --name NETSCAN ghcr.io/securityphoton/nmap-gui
+    ```

 3. Open your browser and navigate to `http://localhost:80` to access the application.
+Or you can change the default 80 port to your preference (for ex.
+8080 -> 8080:80)

 ## Usage

 1. Enter the IP range you want to scan (e.g., `192.168.1.0/24`) in the input field.
-2. Select the type of scan from the dropdown (Discovery Scan, Most Common Ports, All Ports).
+2. Select the type of scan from the dropdown (Discovery Scan, Most Common Ports, All Ports, Custom).
+Most Common ports include - 21,22,23,25,53,80,110,139,143,443,445,3389,8080,8443.
 3. Click the "Scan" button to initiate the scan.
 4. View the scan results, which include detailed information about each discovered device.